What is Slow Travel? And How to Do It

 Talk about FOMO.

 If you find yourself making an extensive list of the places around the world that you want to check off of your bucket list, it may be time to take a step back and think about the reason behind your desire to travel.
 What do you want out of your travels?
 A fast and furious tour seeing ‘everything there is to see’, changing locations every 2-3 days?
 Or do you want to feel like a local, spending leisurely days strolling off the beaten path?
 If you’re craving a more authentic experience, one that leaves you with a feeling that you truly got to know the places, people and cultures that you’ve encountered on your travels it could be time to s l o w down.
+Learn more about this lifestyle by reading our guide on how to become a digital nomad.

 What is Slow Travel?